idekerlab/MuSIC/README.md

 `--n_samples` Maximum number of samples to train/test random forest regressor in each fold of k-fold cross validation (default: 1000000).

 `--k` Specify k for k-fold cross validation (default: 5).

+#### Required arguments for run_random_forest.py:
+`--outprefix` Full path to the folder where results will be saved in with unique file identifier.
+Note that this needs to be the same as previous calibration step.

+`--fold` Specify which fold of k-fold cross validation to train.

+`--emd_label` Label for each embedding file.
+Enter in the order of `--emd_files`.
+E.g., IF_emd, APMS_emd

+#### Optional arguments for run_random_forest.py:
+`--train_set` For each embedding data, specify which training set to use.
+In order with `emd_label`.
+Default to 1 for each emd_label.

+`--n_estimators` The number of trees in the forest (default: 1000).

+`--max_depth` The maximum depth of the tree (default: 30).

+`--n_jobs` The number of jobs to run in parallel for training random forest regressor (default: 8).

 ## Pan-resolution community detection